felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 way that allows you to *learn faster*.
 Rip pages off if you must.
 Doodle in them if you must.
 Your copy is *yours*.
+Please don't think of books as decorations; think of them as food that nourishes your soul!

+*Use* them.

+If
-Please don't think of books as decorations; think of them as food that nourishes your soul! *Use them*.
-If you damaged a book to the point that you believe it to be unusable by anyone else, it is ok to put it in a recycling bin afterward.
+you damaged a book to the
+point that you believe it to be unusable by anyone else, it is ok to put it in a recycling bin afterward.
 Few people realize how invaluable our